Classification: Monoclonal Antibody

 Make sure your care team is aware of all medications (including prescription and over-the-counter), supplements, and vitamins you are taking.
 Steroids should be avoided while on immunotherapy, unless directed by your care team.

 Tell your care team about all your medical conditions, including those that autoimmune in nature (Crohn’s disease, lupus, rheumatoid arthritis, etc.) as these can get worse with immunotherapy.
+You should also notify your provider if you have had or plan on having an allogenic stem cell transplant as this medication can worsen a side effect of the transplant called graft-versus-host disease.

 Possible Side Effects of Avelumab